 My first Janet Jackson album was Velvet Rope.
 I bought it my senior year in high school.
-My cousin is a huge Janet fan and she had always told me to buy this album.
-I had to try it.
+My cousin is a huge Janet fan and she had always told me to buy this specific album.
 The album hooked me from the beginning, but when I made it to “Together Again,” it was the hook, line, and sinker.

 The “Control” era of Jackson’s career cemented her as a superstar.
 I’ve always related to this song and respected her for recording it.
 While many of the Jackson family seemed to stay under the families musical thumb, she decided to be different.

 I don’t want to stick with just Jackson’s hits.
 After I really began to get into Janet’s career, I purchased her concert DVDs.
 The way she entered the stage and commanded the attention of every attendee during her “All For You” tour proved her star power.